Assam govt shifts all 'declared foreigners' from 6 detention centres to dedicated transit camp | Education

 Assam govt shifts all 'declared foreigners' from 6 detention centres to dedicated transit camp

-The Assam government on Sunday completed a process of shifting declared foreigners to a newly built dedicated detention centre, now renamed as transit camp, in Goalpara district, a senior official said.Assam Inspector General of Prisons Pubali Gohain told PTI that the last batch of 87 inmates from Silchar detention centre was taken to the dedicated Matia transit camp.The inmates started their journey from Silchar on Saturday and reached Goalpara today.
+The Assam government has completed the process of shifting all declared foreigners to a newly built dedicated detention centre in Goalpara district, now renamed as transit camp, a senior official said.Assam Inspector General of Prisons Pubali Gohain told PTI that the last batch of 87 inmates from Silchar detention centre was taken to the dedicated Matia transit camp.The inmates started their journey from Silchar on Saturday and reached Goalpara on Sunday.

 - Country: